Using E-commerce Data to Predict Customer Behavior and Boost Online Sales

 1. Behavioral Data (Clicks, Views, Cart Activity)

-Behavioral data captures how users interact with your website and mobile app, e.g., page views, search queries, click paths, how long they stay on pages, what gets added to the cart, and checkout behaviour.
+Behavioral data captures how users interact with your website and mobile app, including page views, search queries, click paths, time spent on pages, items added to the cart, and checkout behaviour.

-Users' browsing behaviours often indicate whether they’re going to buy or hold off on buying something, and therefore, this data is critical for creating predictive conversion models.
+Users' browsing behaviours often indicate whether they’re going to buy or hold off on a purchase; therefore, this data is critical for building predictive conversion models.

 2. Transactional Data (Purchases, Frequency, Returns)